lliu0809/Product-Sales-Microservice/README.md

   When the user visit the website before the corresponding token expires, the project extends the token's expiration time by adding a new one to the database.<br/><br/>
   This will help in future scaling and expansions to keep data consistency.<br/>

-* To keep the databases easy to maintain and ensure database performance, seperate tables for different sales events from the regular product table.<br/>
+* To keep the databases easy to maintain and ensure database performance, separate tables for different sales events from the regular product table.<br/>

 * After implementing the basic product sales functionalities, use JMeter to conduct load test and measure the system's performance; use custom variables to simulate real-world users.
 As for Redis, use [redis-benchmark](https://redis.io/topics/benchmarks) for testing.<br/>
   JMeter Linux command: